lmweidner/terpunkto/README.md

 This code was used in the following publications:

-Weidner, L., Walton, G., 2020.
-Monitoring and Modeling of the DeBeque Canyon Landslide Complex in Three Dimensions.
-Presented at the 54th U.S. Rock Mechanics/Geomechanics Symposium, American Rock Mechanics Association.
+Weidner, L., Walton, G., Krajnovich, A., 2021.
+Classifying rock slope materials in photogrammetric point clouds using robust color and geometric features.
+ISPRS Journal of Photogrammetry and Remote Sensing 176, 15–29. https://doi.org/10.1016/j.isprsjprs.2021.04.001

 Weidner, Luke, Walton, G., Kromer, R., 2020.
 Generalization considerations and solutions for point cloud hillslope classifiers.
 Geomorphology 107039. https://doi.org/10.1016/j.geomorph.2020.107039